abbbi/virtnbdbackup/README.md

 # Single file restore and instant recovery

-The `virtnbdmap` utility can be used to map uncompressed full or copy type backup images from the stream format into an accessible block device on the fly.
+The `virtnbdmap` utility can be used to map uncompressed backup images from the stream format into an accessible block device on the fly.
 This way, you can restore single files or even boot from an existing backup image without having to restore the complete dataset.

 The utility requires `nbdkit with the python plugin` to be installed on the system along with required qemu tools (`qemu-nbd`) and an loaded nbd kernel